FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 You are almost ready to build your custom application and leverage your FusionAuth configuration to enable permission-based access to your site.
 Now, you just have to add a [consent](https://fusionauth.io/docs/v1/tech/apis/consents#overview), which will enable the parent user to grant or revoke access to the child user.

 Navigate to "Settings" then "Consents" and click the "Add" button.
 Supply a "Name" for the consent.
-By default, the minimum age of self-consent is `13`, meaning any user aged `13` or older can grant themselve the consent without needing permission from a parent user.
+By default, the minimum age of self-consent is `13`, meaning any user aged `13` or older can grant themselves the consent without needing permission from an adult user.
 You can modify this value if you wish.
 For the purposes of this guide, just make sure this number is higher than the age of your child user.
 If you did not supply a "Birthdate" for your child user, you can leave this value as-is, since a blank "Birthdate" will cause a user's age to be calculated as `-1`.

 {% include _image.liquid src="/assets/img/blogs/family-api/family-api-add-consent.png" alt="Creating the consent" class="img-fluid" figure=false %}